Raising ducks (especially ducklings) is easy, and ducks are some of the most entertaining and useful livestock you can add to your farm!

 You want healthy-looking ducklings to raise that are active, curious, and free of poop on their bottoms.

+If you’re buying your ducklings locally, be sure to keep them warm on the ride home, and provide an appropriate container for transport.
 Anything from a cardboard box to a cat carrier will work (our cat carrier gets lots of use!), as long as it’s solid and has a way to keep them inside.
+I personally use a cat carrier when transporting ducklings I’m bringing home to raise.

-Keep them warm by keeping the heat in your car turned on, if it’s cool outside.
+Keep them warm by keeping the heat in your car turned on if it’s cool outside.
 Their down will provide them with a certain amount of warmth as well, but not a ton.

 Put something on the bottom of your box or carrier to catch any poop/pee, and to give them traction.
 In a cat carrier with no lining, they can easily slip.